 The Group's customers mainly comprise international telecommunications operators, broadcasters and other users of commercial satellite communications.
-Management regularly monitors its exposure to credit risk and recognises allowances for bad customer debt and doubtful payments of other receivables, based on expected cash-flows, under the heading "Selling, General and Administrative Expenses".
+Management regularly monitors its exposure to credit risk and recognises impairment losses on trade and other receivables based on expected cash flows under the heading "Selling, General and Administrative Expenses".